R2Northstar/NorthstarDocs/docs/Modding/guides/keyvalue/crosshairmodding.md

 }
 ```

 * This only affects the visual spread of the crosshair, not the actual bullet spread.
 Positive values increase the spread while negative values decrease it.
-By default it is based on the weapon's own stats.
+By default, it is based on the weapon's own stats.

 ## No Crosshair?